Octaze0406/Recruitment-2/BANDIT.md

 sort (file) -arranges all the lines in alphabetical order
 |uniq -u  it serches for lines which only repeats only once.

-**BNADIT9**
+**BANDIT9**
 ---

-Since using file revealed the file contained (data) and we need human readable text: strings (filename) - strings command is used to extract human readable strings from binary files.
+Since using file command revealed what the file contained was (data) and we need human readable text: strings (filename) - strings command is used to extract human readable strings from binary files.

 **BANDIT10**
 ---

+To convert base64 to ASCII - (base64 -d <<< "_____")

+OR simply use: echo __________base64encoded___ |base64 -d : echo basically prints what comes after it as text to terminal and | takes it out and gives it to next command ie base64 and -d decodes and it.

+**BANDIT11**
+---

+since we have to rotate the alphates by 13 positons, we have to use ROT13 :cat filename | tr 'A-Za-z' 'N-ZA-Mn-za-m'

+**BANDIT12**
+---

+first as per description ,create directory to store the data temporarily : mkdir /tmp/name then copy the file from home directory to current - cp ~/filename (~/ :represent homedirectory to current directory)